lando/lando/docs/config/pantheon.md

 Lando also supports the same [external libraries](https://pantheon.io/docs/external-libraries/) as Pantheon so you can use Lando to test code that uses `phantomjs`, `wkhtmltopdf`, `tika` and more.

-If you'd like to utilize these libraries as [tooling commands](./../config/tooling.nd) add the below to the `tooling` section of your Landofile.
+If you'd like to utilize these libraries as [tooling commands](./../config/tooling.nd), add to the `tooling` section of your Landofile as shown below:

 ```yaml
 phantomjs: